NCATSTranslator/TranslatorTechnicalDocumentation/docs/deployment-guide/monitoring.md

 This approach provides a local environment for testing OpenTelemetry traces with Jaeger without needing a remote Jaeger instance.

-Once ready for deployment, in the ITRB managed enviroments Jaeger can be found at `jaeger.sri:6831`.
-This stays the same in all ITRB managed enviroments, pointing to an instance in the enviroment your application is deployed to.
+Once ready for deployment, in the ITRB-managed environments Jaeger can be found at `jaeger.sri:6831`.
+This stays the same in all ITRB-managed environments, pointing to an instance in the environment where your application is deployed.

-#### Where can I see my traces in ITRB enviroments once deployed?
+#### Where can I see my traces in ITRB environments once deployed?
 Jaeger UI can be accessed in the following links:
 * [CI Jaeger](https://translator-otel.ci.transltr.io/search)
 * [Test Jaeger](https://translator-otel.test.transltr.io/search)